If you haven't started lifting weights, it may be because you have run into some of

-Fact: It may be even more important for women to strengthen their bones and muscles than
+Fact: It may be even more important for women to strengthen their bones and muscles

-loss and improve balance.
+muscle loss and improve balance.
 This can help reduce the risk of falls.

 Myth: Strength training is dangerous.

 Fact: Strength training is safe as long as it is done correctly.
-You can learn the proper
+You can learn the

-a strength-training program.
+starting a strength-training program.

 Myth: I am too weak for strength training.

 Fact: Strength training can be especially helpful if your muscles are weak.
-It can help
+It can

 Myth: Strength training is difficult to learn.

 Fact: For most people, free weights and weight machines are not difficult to learn.
-Work

-with a trainer or take a class at your gym, senior citizen center, YWCA, or YMCA.
+Work with a trainer or take a class at your gym, senior citizen center, YWCA, or YMCA.

 Once you are comfortable using free weights, you may want to buy some to use at home.